-- (i) The event's main purpose should be to update professional knowledge. - (ii) The event may not provide CME accreditation in doctors' continuing medical education. - (iii) The Member Company should not influence the professional content of the event. - (iv) More than one Member Company should be invited to participate in/contribute financially to the event - (v) A Member Company cannot demand to be only sponsor at an event. - (vi) The event should be carried out in a restricted area so that only Healthcare Professionals are exposed to Member Company Promotional materials/stands where it is advertised for prescription-only Medicinal Products.
-If the event is held digitally, it must be ensured that only Healthcare Professionals are being exposed to prescription drugs advertising. - (vii) The event fulfils the requirements pertaining to events and hospitality in these Rules; refer in particular to Subsection 13.4 (Professional relevance) and Chapter 16 (Requirements for professional programme, venue, meals, coverage of expenses).
+- (i) The event's main purpose should be to update professional knowledge. - (ii) The event may not provide CME accreditation in doctors' continuing medical education. - (iii) The academic content of the event is managed by an independent committee or equivalent. - (iv) The Member Company should not influence the professional content of the event. - (v) More than one Member Company should be invited to participate in/contribute financially to the event - (vi) A Member Company cannot demand to be only sponsor at an event. - (vii) The event should be carried out in a restricted area so that only Healthcare Professionals are exposed to Member Company Promotional materials/stands where it is advertised for prescription-only Medicinal Products.
+If the event is held digitally, it must be ensured that only Healthcare Professionals are being exposed to prescription drugs advertising. - (viii)The event fulfils the requirements pertaining to events and hospitality in these Rules; refer in particular to Subsection 13.4 (Professional relevance) and Chapter 16 (Requirements for professional program, venue, meals, coverage of expenses). - (ix) Agreements concerning the purchase of advertising or a stand at events under the auspices of a third party must be concluded in writing. - (x) The Member Company must not contribute practical or administrative assistance with the execution of the event.

-- (viii) Agreements concerning the purchase of advertising or a stand at events under the auspices of a third party must be concluded in writing. - (ix) The Member Company must not contribute practical or administrative assistance with the execution of the event.
+Special rules apply for events organized by health authorities - see Chapter 15.

-Special rules apply for events organised by health authorities - see Chapter 15.
+Special criteria apply to the financing of events organized in Norway by Norwegian Healthcare Professional Associations - see subsection 14.3.

-Special criteria apply to the financing of events organised in Norway by Norwegian Healthcare Professional Associations - see subsection 14.3.
+14.3 Meetings organized by Healthcare Professional

-14.3 Meetings organised by Healthcare Professional Associations Concept approval Special criteria apply to the financing of events organised in Norway by Norwegian Healthcare Professional Associations.
+Special criteria apply to the financing of events organized in Norway by Norwegian Healthcare Professional Associations.